-Anyone who knows me can attest to how involved I am with different communites - in 2023 this included curating MÌNH at Fairfeld City Museum and Gallery, being co-Artistic Director of Addi Road Writers' Festival, helping to lead The Finishing School writing collective, serving on the Advisory Board of Sydney Review of Books and volunteering for the P&C of my daughter's public school.
+Anyone who knows me knows how active I am across different domains.
+Recently this included managing a parliamentary group focused on sexual and reproductive health and international development; curating MÌNH at Fairfeld City Museum and Gallery; being co-Artistic Director of Addi Road Writers' Festival; co-leading The Finishing School writing collective; serving on the Advisory Board of Sydney Review of Books; volunteering for the P&C of my children's public school and being a member of the Consumer and Community Participation Network at Bankstown-Lidcombe Hospital.

-My creative work is rooted in my desire to make sense of the fragmented history I've inherited, and being part of a diaspora.
+My creative work is rooted in my desire to make sense of the fragmented history I've inherited and being part of a diaspora.
 What it means to be Vietnamese is, as I wrote in an essay, “one of the great rhetorical questions of my life.”
-I suppose I relate most to what Elif Shafak refers to as “multiple belongings”, as reflected in my wide range of affiliations and interests.
+I suppose I relate most to what Elif Shafak refers to as “multiple belongings”.
 This is why I can often be found hanging out in the borderlands of identities, ideas and disciplines.

-I live on Dharug land in south-west Sydney with my husband and two kids, and have spent most of my life in the area.
+I live on Dharug land in south-west Sydney with my husband and two kids, and have spent most of my life in the City of Canterbury-Bankstown.
+It was a great honour to be awarded Citizen of the Year in the Australia Day Awards on 24 January 2025.

 Photo by Joy Lai for the State Library of NSW.